dphilipson/simple-geomath/README.md

   recommend you stay away.
 * The 180° longitude line (where longitude switches from +180° to -180°) causes
   problems for the `sphericalDistance` function and for projections.
-I recommend you stay away from this one too.
+I recommend you stay away from it too.

 Copyright © 2016 David Philipson